 When a cat gets sick in a multiple cat household, there are bound to be concerned if the other cats could also get infected.
 It does not matter if the sickness is only a minor issue as it could get out of hand should it be caught by the other felines in the household.

 There are a couple of ways to ensure that your cats do not pass around their germs.

 - The first step is to ensure that every cat has his or her litter box.
-Majority of multi feline households typically provide each cat with its litter box.
+The majority of multi feline households typically provide each cat with its litter box.
 However, cats tend to use more than just one box for their elimination.
-If there is a cat with excessive flatulence or there is one that shows symptoms of illnesses, the cat should be given a different litter box which the other cats are not allowed to use.
+If there is a cat with excessive flatulence or there is one that shows symptoms of illnesses, the cat should be given a different litter box that the other cats are not allowed to use.

 - Additionally, an asymptomatic cat should be provided its food and water bowl.
 This might require them to be quarantined from the other pets.
 Lastly, all dishes and litter boxes used by the symptomatic cat should be thoroughly washed and disinfected.